 Powerful Dem Chairman Jerry Nadler has health scare at New York event

-House Judiciary Committee Chairman Jerrold Nadler had to receive medical attention Friday after a health care at an event in New York City.
+House Judiciary Committee Chairman Jerrold Nadler had to receive medical attention Friday after a health scare at an event in New York City.

 Despite reports that the powerful New York Democrat appeared to pass out, his office said he merely felt ill but did not faint.
 A spokesman for Nadler told Fox News that the congressman is “okay” and “seems to have been dehydrated,” describing the room as “very warm.”